gsaponaro/tcds-gestures/README.md

 # tcds-gestures
 This repository contains code and material for this paper:

 * Giovanni Saponaro, Lorenzo Jamone, Alexandre Bernardino and Giampiero Salvi.
 Beyond the Self: Using Grounded Affordances to Interpret and Describe Others' Actions.
-IEEE Transactions on Cognitive and Developmental Systems, 2018 (accepted).
+IEEE Transactions on Cognitive and Developmental Systems, 2019.
+[IEEE Xplore](https://ieeexplore.ieee.org/document/8616857)

 If this work is useful for your research, please kindly cite that paper.